 Fellow Ode Gen 2 is our top choice for a coffee grinder.
 This is an upgraded version of Fellow Ode.
 It fixes all problems the original version had.
 For example, Ode Gen 2 has a larger hopper than the original version with a steeper hopper slant to avoid jams, and it removes the annoying beep post-grinding.
 This is great for making a two-cup batch of filter coffee.

-There are 31 grind settings that give you plenty of options for dialing in pour-over coffee, and 64 mm burrs produce consistent grind size, so you have even extraction and a balanced flavor profile.
+31 grind settings give you plenty of options for dialing in pour-over coffee, and 64 mm burrs produce consistent grind size, so you have even extraction and a balanced flavor profile.